Eight-Year-Old Hailed As A Hero For Saving Sister During Kidnapping: ‘This Little Guy Is A Hero’

 “Every time I think about it, I want to cry,” she said.
 “It’s the most morbid feeling in the world.”

-Fortunately, the kidnapper was apprehended a few miles away and has been charged with two counts of kidnapping, felonious assault and grand theft.
+Fortunately, the kidnapper was apprehended a few miles away and has been charged with two counts of kidnapping, felonious assault, and grand theft.
 But Nita Coburn is just happy that the kids are safe.

 “That car didn’t bother me at all,” Coburn said.
 “It was them two babies.
 No one needs to feel that fear.
 No one does.”